BlueJakester/programs/README.md

-## Varios files to store and track at GitHub repo.
+## Various files to store and track at GitHub repo.